 Why would you live in Eindhoven as an expat?

-Well, of course this question is up to you.
-But if your budget is tight, it is worth to look further than Eindhoven.
+Well, of course this decision is up to you.
+But if your budget is tight, it is worth looking further than Eindhoven.
 So this question is better: Why wouldn’t you live in the surrounding villages around Eindhoven?
-Let’s take a closer look at the villages around Eindhoven.
+Let’s have a closer look at the towns around Eindhoven.

 Do you search a broker?
 Check this blog.